LizzyTrickster/EB3/README.md

 # EB3
-EB3, generation 3 of my IRC Bot
+EB3, generation 3 (first iteration) of my IRC Bot

+The code here is not complete at all and will most likely not work, I am working on a newer version so this is just here for legacy purposes.

 How this will work: